FabricMC/fabric-docs/players/installing-java/windows.md

 ::: warning

 To use Minecraft 1.21.10, you'll need at least Java 21 installed.

-If this command displays any version lower than 21, you'll need to update your existing Java installation.
+If this command displays any version lower than 21, you'll need to update your existing Java installation; keep reading this page.

 :::